schmidtwmark/qnd/presentations/day3.md

 else:
     print(f"You can drive in {16 - age} years")
 ```
-- What does this output if age is 25?
+- What is the output if age is 25?
 - 13?
 - 16?